Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-The Reminder Ticker displays the Customer Code, Vehicle Model, Chassis Number, Vehicle Description, and Expiry Date (not yet moved into the visible area of the Ticker).
+The Reminder Ticker displays key details, such as the Customer Code, Vehicle Model, Chassis Number, Vehicle Description, and Expiry Date, with the latter appearing as the ticker scrolls into view.

 The VBA Code